 These are public savings banks that are held by public shareholders like cities.
 You will find Sparkasse in major German cities.
 They have large branch networks but they are very German.
 The staff in the branches probably won’t speak English with you.
 I would not recommend them to expats in Germany for that reason.

 I would definitely recommend expats in Germany to use a digital bank.
 Most of the digital banks operate in English and it can save you a lot of trouble, especially if you do not speak German.
-Besides, for many of these banks, you do not need to have residency in Germany to open a bank account.
+Besides, for many of these banks, opening a bank account does not require you to have residency in Germany.
 So, you can already apply for an account before moving to Germany.

 For the below banks, each account is protected up to the sum of 100,000 Euro by the deposit insurance fund.
 So, they are safe to use and your money is protected.